What is the Perfect Ratio of Bedroom to Bed Size?

 Last Modified 31 March 2023 First Added 27 January 2015

 Have you ever gone into someone’s guest bedroom and struggled to squeeze around the bed because it completely overwhelms the room?
-On the other hand, there are some bedrooms that have mountains of free space and the bed seems infinitesimal compared to the size of the room.
+On the other hand, there are some bedrooms that have mountains of free space, and the bed seems infinitesimal compared to the size of the room.
 Surely there has to be a happy medium?
-I’m going to attempt to work it out using a bit of maths, and plenty of guesswork.
+I’m going to attempt to work it out using a bit of maths and plenty of guesswork.

 Looking into this idea, we ended up with two results.
-Either a reasonable sounding 3:1, or, if using the altered Golden Ratio, 1:1.45.
-Taking into account the size of the overall room, this would put the bedroom to bed ratio at about 3:1.
-So, for every three parts bedroom you would have one part bed.
+Either a reasonable sounding 3:1 or, if using the altered Golden Ratio, 1:1.45.
+Taking into account the size of the overall room, this would put the bedroom-to-bed ratio at about 3:1.
+So, for every three parts bedroom, you would have one part bed.

 However, let’s take the average house as a 3-bedroom semi-detached, worth between £200,000 and £250,000, looking at several examples of master bedrooms in such houses.
 Sizes vary, but we’re going to go with a bedroom size of 15’ x 11’ (457 x 335cm).
-We also need to take into account other furniture in the room, so let’s take four feet away from the longest side and two feet from the shortest side, making it 11’ x 9’ (335 x 274 centimetres) of floor space we have to work with.
+We also need to take into account other furniture in the room, so let’s take four feet away from the longest side and two feet from the shortest side, making it 11’ x 9’ (335 x 274 centimetres) of floor space that we have to work with.